Search This Blog

 Resetting a Windows guest’s Administrator password with guestfish

 DISCLAIMER: This is not my post is only a copy; in case the original gets deleted or whatever, posting on my personal blog gets more accessible for me to find it.
-You can find the original one in this link at the end of the post.
+You can view the original one at the link provided at the end of the post.

 I recently found myself with a Windows guest for which I didn’t have the Administrator password or any way of getting it.
 Nevertheless, I needed to make configuration changes to it.
 As I had no need to recover the old password, I was looking for a way to simply replace the Administrator password with one of my choices.